Hypofluorous acid

 The compound has been characterized in the solid phase by X-ray crystallography as a bent molecule with an angle of 101°.
 The O–F and O–H bond lengths are 144.2 and 96.4 picometres, respectively.
 The solid framework consists of chains with O–H···O linkages.
 The structure has also been analyzed in the gas phase, a state in which the H–O–F bond angle is slightly narrower (97.2°).

-Among workers in thiophene chemistry, a solution of hypofluorous acid in acetonitrile (generated in situ by passing gaseous fluorine through acetonitrile that has water in it) is commonly known as Rozen's reagent.
+Chemists commonly call a solution of hypofluorous acid in acetonitrile (generated in situ by passing gaseous fluorine through water in acetonitrile) Rozen's reagent.

+Difference from other hypohalous acids

+The formal oxidation state of oxygen in hypofluorous acid and hypofluorite is 0; the same oxidation state found in molecular oxygen.
+In most oxygen compounds, including the other hypohalous acids, oxygen takes on a state of −2.
+The oxygen (0) atom is the root of hypofluorous acid's strength as an oxidizer, in contrast to the halogen (+1) atom in other hypohalic acids.